Pennsylvania State Taxes

 - Renters cannot earn more than $15,000 annually, and the same Social Security rule applies.

-Special rules were set in place in 2015 to prevent some homeowners and renters from being disqualified on the basis of income due to Social Security cost-of-living adjustments.
-You may still qualify if your annual income is as much as $36,663 for homeowners or $15,713 for renters, including half your Social Security income if you previously received a property tax rebate.
+Special rules were set in place in 2015 to prevent homeowners and renters from being disqualified on the basis of income due to Social Security cost-of-living adjustments.
+You might still qualify if your annual income is as much as $36,663 for homeowners or $15,713 for renters, including half your Social Security income, if you previously received a property tax rebate.

-State Income Taxes
+Personal Income Taxes

 Estate and Inheritance Taxes